A. Eligibility. Population Criteria

 Q: A grower/feeder with an IV is transferred to our hospital in order to make space for an infant that we need to transfer them.
 They won't take our infant unless we take theirs because they don't have enough bed space.
 Is this an acute transfer in?

-A: If the infant is a Small Baby and was transferred by Day 28 of life then yes, because it falls under the CPeTS criteria of "bed availability".
+A: If the infant is a Small Baby and was transferred by Day 28 of life then yes.
 Therefore, a TRS form is required for this infant.

 Q: An infant that was not eligible before is now transferred for census.
 Is this infant eligible as an acute transfer out?
 Or is the baby still not eligible?

-Q: An infant that did not qualify previously gets transferred out/in for feeding and growing (i.e antibiotics), census or insurance issues.
+Q: An infant that was not eligible before gets transferred out/in for feeding and growing (i.e antibiotics).
 Does this baby now qualify as an Acute Transfer out/in?

 Q: Would the following be accepted as Acute Transfer-in, infants born at home, ER or Birthing Center?

 A: An Acute Transfer only qualifies if the baby is coming from one "in-patient" facility to another.
 Therefore, infants coming from home, the ER or a Birthing Center does not qualify as an Acute Transfer to your hospital and you should not fill out the TRS (Transport) form.
 However, if this baby meets the Small Baby or Big Baby NICU criteria then it would be recorded as an outborn admission into your NICU if admitted on or before Day 28 of life.